IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 For the past 14 years, CIT Commercial Services examiners have relied on data analytics tools to help them examine large amounts of data to analyze the characteristics of various client data such as cash, accounts receivable, inventory and liabilities.
 The examiners frequently apply Benford’s Law to any scenario where data could be deliberately manipulated.

 When reviewing financial statements, digital analysis can be applied multiple ways to examine irregularities or abnormalities in transactions.
 For example, manipulation of checks, cash on hand, accounts, double payments or invoice numbers, and others.
-It is also effective in analyzing systematically incorrect valuations of inventories, and looking for amounts just below limit and/or approval levels.
+It is also effective in analyzing systematically incorrect valuations of inventories, and looking for amounts just below the limit and/or approval levels.

 "The utilization of IDEA (data analysis software) enables us to discern meaningful relationships within seemingly unrelated data," said Luciani, "Recognition of often non-intuitive relationships within our databases can help us anticipate, rather than react to, client needs and spot potential new business opportunities."